Why support for parents is important

-If you have a child with disability, you can look into specific types of practical support for your child and family.
+If your child is autistic or has disability or other additional needs, you can look into specific types of practical support for your child and family.
 For example, you might be able to get funding to employ a support worker.

 Emotional and personal support for parents

-The most valuable personal support comes from people who are willing to listen and share ideas and advice, talk things over in positive and non-judgmental ways, and keep what you say to themselves.
+The most valuable personal support comes from people who are willing to listen, share ideas and advice, talk things over in positive and non-judgmental ways, and keep what you say to themselves.

 It can really help to find someone who’s in the same position as you.
 You could find friends with common interests through parents groups or your child’s kindergarten or school.

 Religious leaders or community elders might also be a source of emotional and personal support.